vascokk/NumEr/Readme.md

 cd NumEr
 ```

-All the commands from this point should be run in a VC++ 10.0 command-line window
+All the commands from this point forward should be executed in a VC++ 10.0 command-line window

 ``` bash
 set TARGET_ARCH=x64